 Our results speak for themselves.
 In case after case, the attorneys at our Texas-based law firm have successfully helped clients resolve a wide range of complicated legal matters involving professional license defense, medical license defense, and vocational license defense.
 We know how to build a strong case to protect your license – and your livelihood.
 To read what some of our satisfied clients have to say about us, please visit our testimonials page.

 Texas Appraiser Licensing and Certification Board v.
-JT
+AM

-Facts: Our client, JT, hired us to defend him against a complaint filed with the Board by a quasi-governmental entity alleging he had violated minimum professional standards for real estate appraisers.
-He faced damage to his professional reputation, his ability to obtain work from appraisal management companies, lenders and other clients, potential disciplinary action from the …
+Facts: Our client, AM, who is a certified real estate appraiser, hired us to defend him against a complaint filed with the Board by a government-sponsored entity asserting he violated the Uniform Standards of Professional Appraisal Practice (“USPAP”).
+AM was facing damage to his professional reputation, harm to his ability to obtain work from clients, the prospect …

 - « Previous Page